PS15/26 – Pillar 2A Review Phase 1: Final Policy

 Key Changes

-The key changes proposed in this CP across all risk areas are outlined below:
+The key changes across all risk areas are outlined below:

 Credit Risk:

-The CP proposes significant updates to the Pillar 2A methodology for credit risk.
-Key proposals include:
+The PS confirms significant updates to the Pillar 2A methodology for credit risk.
+Key final decisions include:

-• To mitigate potential under-estimation of credit risk for certain exposure types under the Pillar 1 SA, two systematic methodologies are proposed:
+Two systematic methodologies are confirmed to mitigate potential under-estimation of credit risk for certain exposure types under the Pillar 1 SA:

 - Application of minimum effective risk weights for specific exposures currently eligible for preferential risk weights under: